Nesciosquid/CS585_Project/README.md

 ## Demonstration

 Since our solution is implemented in Javascript and HTML5, it can be run easily from most modern web browsers.
-We recommend Chrome, but
+We recommend Chrome on Windows and either Chrome or Safari on OSX.

 [You can access the demo here.](https://nesciosquidsecure.github.io/CS585_Project/demo/)